HenrikEckermann/James-Stein-and-Bayesian-partial-pooling/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-8-1.png)

 The James-Stein errors (i.e., `z_error`) are much more concentrated toward zero.
 In the paper, we read: "One method of evaluating the two estimates is by simple counting their successes and failures.
 For 16 of the 18 players the James-Stein estimator *z* is closer than the observed average *y* to the 'true,' or seasonal, average *θ*."
-We can compute that like so:
+We can compute that with a little `ifelse()`.

 ``` r
 baseball %>%